LUMC/HAMLET/README.md

 `hamlet_results.{sample_name}.zip`.
 This includes a PDF report called `hamlet_report.{sample_name}.pdf` which contains the overview of the essential results.

 ## Notes

 1. You can run Hamlet from anywhere, but preferably this is done outside of the repository.
 This way, the temporary Snakemake files are written elsewhere and does not pollute the repository.

 2. You can direct Hamlet to create the output directory anywhere.
 This is a configuration value that is supplied in the config file via `output_dir`.

 # Citation
 If you use HAMLET in your research, please cite the [HAMLET publication](https://www.nature.com/articles/s41375-020-0762-8).

+# Common issues
+## Using singularity
+If you forget the `--use-singularity` flag for snakemake, you will find that many rules break due to the required tools not being available on your system.

+## Snakemake errors about reserved keywords
+If you install snakemake manually instead of using conda and the provided `environment.yml` file, you might get errors about reserved keyword that are used in the Snakefiles.
+Please use the snakemake version specified in the `environment.yml` file.